aidadatahub/aidadatahub.github.io/sharing/policy/index.md

 AIDA supports and can share tools for large-scale data exports from clinical production systems in medical imaging.
 Please see [large-scale data exports](#large-scale-data-exports) below.

-## AIDA data hub sharing
+## AIDA Data Hub sharing

-The AIDA data hub is the primary means of data sharing in AIDA.
+The AIDA Data Hub is the primary means of data sharing in AIDA.
 It is used for legal and ethically approved research data sharing (cf [Personal data and legal basis](#personal-data-and-legal-basis) above).
-AIDA covers costs for sharing prioritized data on the AIDA data hub.
+AIDA covers costs for sharing prioritized data on the AIDA Data Hub.

-A typical scenario for AIDA data hub sharing is that a research institution as copyright holder for the prioritized research data contacts an [AIDA system administrator](mailto:aida-data-director@medtech4health.se) to share the data on the data hub for use within AIDA under specific licensing terms.
+A typical scenario for AIDA Data Hub sharing is that a research institution as copyright holder for the prioritized research data contacts an [AIDA system administrator](mailto:aida-data-director@medtech4health.se) to share the data on the data hub for use within AIDA under specific licensing terms.
 Thereby, the data is seen as a resource that is accessible to AIDA partners for use within AIDA.

 This is in line with what we perceive as [common practice in the use of clinical imaging data for research in Sweden](context#common-practice-in-the-use-of-clinical-imaging-data-for-research) (cf above).
 The ethical and legal context around this common practice is discussed in the [Legal discussion](../legal/) section.